-We are extremely proud to announce OFSTED awarded Harrogate Grammar School ‘Outstanding’ in all areas in March 2022, please click on the link below to view the full report:
+We are extremely proud to announce OFSTED awarded Harrogate Grammar School ‘Outstanding’ in all five areas of the framework in March 2022, please click on the link below to view the full report:

 Neil Renton, Headteacher, said;

 “We would like to thank our students for their commitment and engagement to our school not only during the inspection, but also over the challenging few years of disruption that they have faced.